nodemailer/haraka-plugin-wildduck/README.md

 ### Notes

-Minimally you would need this plugin and [queue/lmtp](http://haraka.github.io/manual/plugins/queue/lmtp.html) plugin to use Haraka with Wild Duck.
+This is the only delivery plugin you need to use Haraka with Wild Duck.
+Make sure Haraka has no other delivery plugin enabled.

-If you use a antispam plugin as well, then messages with headers "X-RSpamd-Spam: Yes" or "X-Spam-Status: Yes" are delivered to the Junk folder automatically.
-Which header is preferred can be set in Wild Duck config file (by default X-RSpamd-Spamd is used).
+For antispam WildDuck supports Haraka Rspamd plugin.
+WildDuck uses Rspamd output to route messages marked as spam to the Junk mailbox.